TomSaju2001/Ai_VirtualMouse/README.md

-NOTE: USE Python version 3.7.0 as few packages used wont support in higher versions of python.
+<h5 style="color:red;">NOTE: USE Python version 3.7.0 as few packages used wont support in higher versions of python.</h5>

 </div>